 Dawna was wonderful!
 She is very patient, and takes her time to explain the process and concepts that are foreign to those not familiar with the real estate realm.
 One of the things that I really appreciate about her is that Dawna is very proactive.
 Prior to the listing, she recommended various actions that helped to promote the property which also made the sale process to go smoothly.
 Besides her professional knowledge, she is a good person.
 That made the whole experience even better.
 We cannot thank her enough!

 - Get Professional Support: It is important to find a real estate agent that is best for your situation, and who can represent you as a buyer’s broker.
 Get referrals from friends you trust, talk to real estate attorneys and accountants for referrals.
 On average, most buyers interview at least two agents.
+Then commit to your agent by signing a buyer representation contract.

 - Evaluate your situation: Look at your circumstances and see if homeownership is a good fit for your life, for today and/or the next 10+ years.
 Even if most of your friends own their home, it might be best for your personal circumstances to continue renting.
 Nationally, only about 65% of the population owns their homes.